Hello and welcome to my Lib Tech TRS review.

 Jumps in the park – small to large – are also fun on this deck.
 It’s got a medium flex which gives you enough stability on the landings over larger jumps and enough forgiveness.

 Almost perfect.
 It’s a true twin shape with a centered stance so it’s the same going either way.
-The only reason I don’t give it 100% full marks is because of the board’s looser feel.

 This board is really agile – almost too much so until you get used to it.
 But once you’re used to it then the approach to jibs is awesome.